Aljgutier/react_flask/README.md

 app = Flask(__name__, static_folder='../build', static_url_path='/')
 ```

-Also, notice that we included the `/` route in the Flask, server.py, to be served by the static index.html file (in the build directory.)
+Also, in `server.py` we included the `/` route in the Flask to be served by the static index.html file (build directory).

 ```python
 @app.route('/')